glegoux/config-linux/README.md

 Wiki    : https://wiki.ubuntu.com/LTS
 Help    : https://help.ubuntu.com

-To configure and see the Ubuntu configurations, install these three settings managers:
+To configure and see the Ubuntu configurations, install these 3 settings managers:

 ~~~ bash
 sudo apt-get install dconf-editor gconf-editor \
   compizconfig-settings-manager
 ~~~

-Use also `gsettings` in the terminal shell.
+Use also `gsettings` in a terminal.

 Run ` compizconfig-settings-manager` with the command `ccsm` .